sagemath/trac_to_gh/Issue 5851.md

 # Issue 5851: [with patch, needs review] Convert 3 more elliptic curves files to ReST and add to reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5851

 Original creator: cremona